Blog

 Diagnosis and Treatment

 • First-trimester treatment: Surgery is not recommended as a treatment for gallstones during the first trimester unless absolutely necessary.
-This is because any type of surgery that involves the abdomen can increase the risk of preterm labour and miscarriage.
+This is because surgery and anaesthesia during this period can increase the risk of low birth weight infants and miscarriage.

-• Second-trimester treatment: The second trimester is the safest time to perform gallbladder surgery.
+• Second-trimester treatment: The second trimester is the safest time to perform gallbladder surgery if it is necessary.
 Doing the procedure laparoscopically is preferred because it is easier and safer compared to a traditional open surgery, which requires a long incision and longer recovery.

 Home Care